jfranse/MLOps_problem_definition/MLOps_problem_definition.md

 * Hyper-parameter Optimization (HPO) Run.
 A collection of Runs orchestrated by an optimization algorithm that aims to arrive at the optimal Hyper-parameter configuration as efficiently as possible, by covering the Hyper-parameter Space according to some search strategy.
   + 1 HPO Run requires a configuration file describing the parts of Hyper-parameter Space that are deemed relevant, and the sampling or search strategy per parameters and as a whole.
 Multiple HPO runs with different HPO configurations can (and will) be part of a Subproject, but all of them will be part of the same HP Results set.
 * Stage.
 1 Subproject will have 1 or more Stages.
 Stages are ordered and represent degrees of testing and live serving environments.
 There will always be at least the Production Stage, which is usually the last Stage.
 'Testing' or 'Staging' Stages are common for testing or checking deployments.
 There may be an Archive Stage were some superseded models are still being served for ease of monitoring/mind.
 * Retrainer Deployment.
 Orchestrates and kicks off automatic periodic retrainings of a model.
 1 Stage has 1 Retrainer Deployment.
-(All Retrainer Deployments within the Organization are managed by the Retrainer Service?)
   + 1 Retraining Schedule at any 1 time.
 When to retrain the model
   + 1 Production Run Configuration File at any 1 time.
 The Run Configuration that was picked to be the 'best', but excluding:
     - data version (because the whole point of retraining is that this will change)